vfarjood/Image-Captioning-with-Attention/README.md

 	- Dataset will be available on the link below: https://drive.google.com/drive/folders/1ZSwuc_xGe7RvGgG6gysD7G2KFyTjXUlk?usp=sharing
-	- It is compose of a folder and a text file:
+	- It is composed of a folder and a text file:
 		1. Folder contains 8,000 images
 		2. The Text file compose of 40,000 captions in which for each image we have 5 captions.
 	- Each raw of caption.txt contains two elements, image name and image caption, in which they are separated by ‘,’.